 What is a CMMS (Computerized Maintenance Management System)?

 Managing maintenance can be challenging at times.
-This is especially true if you don’t have a CMMS or don’t know how to use it to its fullest.
+This is especially true if you don’t have CMMS maintenance software or don’t know how to use it to its fullest.

 You can break down maintenance management into three main things: getting maintenance regularly scheduled, making sure equipment runs at its best, and ensuring maintenance work is completed according to schedule.
 As if managing these tasks isn’t tricky enough, you must also make them fit within your budget.
 Doing these three things correctly can make sure your company experiences as few breakdowns as possible.